Hiking Mount Timpanogos Safely

 From the Provo Canyon side, after turning up the Alpine Loop and traveling for about five miles while passing Sundance and Aspen Grove, you will reach a U.S. Forest Service fee station, and just beyond that is the Theater in the Pines area, and the trailhead for the Aspen Grove trail (also called the Mount Timpanogos trail).
 There is also a campground nearby.
 This trailhead’s parking lot can fill up quickly on Saturdays and holidays during the summer, with hundreds of people heading for the summit, and as many setting out for Stewart Falls (Stewart Cascades).
 Do not try to get away with parking on the roadway in the no parking areas, or at the BYU Aspen Grove Family Camp, as you may be ticketed or towed.
 Pay your fee and get to the trailhead early in the morning, by dawn on Saturdays and holidays, which is also important so you can start your hike before the lower trail becomes hot, and so you can finish before dark.
 Trailhead parking is a problem, and the Forest Service is happy to take your money knowing you won’t have a place to park.
 There is no cost to use the public road only for travel, provided one does not park (actually, there is some debate over whether it is legal for the Forest Service to charge a fee for parking, especially along a road, if one is not using non-trail facilities; see 16 USC 6802).
 If you drive across the top of the Alpine Loop, don’t assume the “Summit” trailhead has a trail to the summit; that’s the “summit” of the loop road, and there are nice trails there, but there isn’t any official mountain summit trail leaving from that trailhead.

-From the American Fork Canyon side, traveling up the Alpine Loop after paying at the U.S. Forest Service fee station near the mouth of the canyon, and a ways after passing both the Timpanogos Cave National Monument and the turnoff to Tibble Fork, the Timpooneke trailhead is by a parking lot in the Timpooneke campground, which is up a little side road that takes off about eight miles past the fee station.
+From the American Fork Canyon side, traveling up the Alpine Loop after paying at the U.S. Forest Service fee station near the mouth of the canyon, and a ways after passing both the Timpanogos Cave National Monument and the turnoff to Tibble Fork (North Fork), the Timpooneke trailhead is by a parking lot in the Timpooneke campground, which is up a little side road that takes off about eight miles past the fee station.
 This parking lot too can quickly fill up on busy Saturdays and holidays, so the same cautions mentioned above in the Aspen Grove (Mount Timpanogos) section apply to parking at the Timpooneke trailhead.
-This trail gets some equestrian use, so give people room if they’re unloading horses from a trailer; don’t run up on a horse from behind, and if a horse approaches on the trail you should try to step to the downhill side of the trail and quietly talk to the rider so the horse will know you’re there and are human.
+This trail gets some equestrian use, so give people room if they’re unloading horses from a trailer; don’t run up on a horse from behind, and if a horse approaches on the trail you should step off the trail—ideally to the downhill side—and quietly talk to the rider so the horse will know you’re there and are human.
 You can pronounce Timpooneke any way you like.
 Many people say it something like Timp-a-nookie, but that doesn’t seem like how it’s spelled, as some people will tell you either politely or with some exasperation.

 There is more than one trail leaving this trailhead, so look for the TERT shack.
 From there the Timpooneke trail heads southward through evergreens up the drainage.
 A little over a mile up the trail where the trail turns west there is a short spur trail going east to the Scout Falls viewpoint, which is not always signed.
 Some people hike just that far as a day hike.
 The trail then winds through a number of flatter almost meadowlike areas each a giant step above the other, climbs up the west side of the drainage, rising further up the Giant Staircase as it crosses a talus slope, then switchbacks higher yet, crossing a wall toward the rocky upper east side of the drainage, and then climbs up into Timpanogos Basin at a bit under five miles.
 In Timpanogos Basin, a short way past the old toilet trail, the Timpooneke trail will split, with the left trail going to Emerald Lake and the right trail climbing to a junction with the Aspen Grove (Mount Timpanogos) shortcut trail from Emerald Lake, just below the saddle.
 Unless you’re out of water and need to head to Emerald Lake with your pump or chemicals, or you want to take a walk into the basin to see the flowers, take the right trail, up the west side of the basin, and be careful because there are spots with a steep drop off where the trail has eroded away due to inadequate maintenance.
 If you do detour to Emerald Lake and then take the direct route from there to the saddle, you’ll add about three quarters of a mile to your hike.
 After crossing the saddle the trail heads southward for the final climb to the summit.
 A few people turn off at the old toilet trail when they reach the beginning of Timpanogos Basin, and from a smaller basin to the west work up the ledges to the northwest to find the wreckage of a B-25 bomber that crashed there; that requires off trail route finding on difficult, isolated terrain.
 What’s left is at N 40° 24.4336′ W 111° 39.3225′ (the lower site) and N 40° 24.4062′ W 111° 39.4034′ (the bottom of the upper site, with wreckage spread further up the slope above).